Jamie-Clayton/Docs/devops/PowerShell.md

 ## Performance tuning cmdlets

-Monitoring the performance of your
+Monitoring the performance of your powershell commandlets and modules.

 ```Powershell
 Measure-Command {